apmckinlay/natureapp/animals/barnacle.md

 Barnacles are attached head-first to a surface by very strong glue.
 They prefer **shallow waters** and **intertidal zones** and are usually attached to rocks but can also be found on docks, boats, whales, or dolphins.

-One-eyed larvae grow for 6 months before turning into shrimp-like larvae and looking for a place to attach themselves to something hard and start growing a hard shell.
+One-eyed larvae grow for 6 months before turning into shrimp-like larvae and looking for a place to attach themselves and start growing a hard shell.

 Barnacles are crustaceans and related to Shrimp, [Crab](/animals/crab), and Lobster.
-The most common are **Acorn Barnacle** which attach directly to a surface. **Gooseneck Barnacle** have a long muscular stalk topped by a head encased in a hard shell.
+The most common are **Acorn Barnacle**, which attach directly to a surface. **Gooseneck Barnacle** have a long muscular stalk topped by a head encased in a hard shell.

 **Did you know?** Barnacles are hermaphroditic with both male and female sexual organs; however, the eggs produced by one barnacle are usually fertilized by a different one.